-A Collection Due Process (referred to as "CDP") is a hearing offered by the Office of Appeals to a taxpayer who wishes to contest a planned IRS Collection enforcement action (such as a levy).
-To best understand the process, it would be helpful to provide an overview of how the administrative tax process works.
+To best understand the CDP process, it would be helpful to provide an overview of how the administrative tax process works.

 The IRS Office of Appeals has the jurisdiction to make a determination of the appropriateness of the proposed enforcement action.
-(Code Sec.
-6330(c)(1), Code Sec.
-6330(c)(3)(A)) The Appeals Office will consider any issues raised by the taxpayer that relate to the unpaid tax or proposed levy, including offers of collection alternatives, appropriate spousal defenses, and challenges to the appropriateness of the collection action.
-(Code Sec.
-6330(c)(2)(A), Code Sec.
-6330(c)(3)(B))
+The Appeals Office will consider any issues raised by the taxpayer that relate to the unpaid tax or proposed levy, including offers of collection alternatives, appropriate spousal defenses, and challenges to the appropriateness of the collection action.

 At a CDP hearing, a taxpayer may challenge the existence or amount of his or her underlying tax liability only if the person did not receive a notice of deficiency or did not otherwise have an opportunity to dispute such tax liability.
 However, a taxpayer is otherwise precluded from contesting the existence or amount of the underlying tax liability at the hearing.
-(Code Sec.
-6330(c)(2)(B)) Appeals must also consider whether the collection action balances the need for efficient collection against the person's concern that collection be no more intrusive than necessary.
-(Code Sec.
-6330(c)(3)(C))
+Appeals must also consider whether the collection action balances the need for efficient collection against the person's concern that collection be no more intrusive than necessary.

-A taxpayer may appeal the Appeals Office determination to the Tax Court within 30 days of the determination, and if an appeal is timely filed, the Court will have jurisdiction with respect to the matter.
-(Code Sec.
-6330(d)(1), Reg § 301.6330-1(f)(1))
+A taxpayer may appeal the Appeals Office's determination to the Tax Court within 30 days of the date of the written determination letter, and if an appeal is timely filed, the Court will then acquire jurisdiction with respect to the matter.

 To be able to challenge a proposed enforcement action in Appeals, the taxpayer must file a Collection Due Process Appeal (form 12153) within 30 days of the date of the Letter 1058 or LT11 mailed to the taxpayer.
 That letter advises the taxpayer of the intent to enforce collection and the right to a hearing before Appeals.
 If the taxpayer fails to file the 12153 within 30 days, but does so before 1-year from the date of the 1058 or LT11, they are entitled to an "Equivalent Hearing" before Appeals.
 However, there are two distinct difference between that type of hearing and a Collection Due Process hearing.

 b.
-There is no prohibition to Collection Division from enforcing collection of the underlying liability.
-Practically, however, the IRS will back off if Appeals has agreed to review the case in an Equivalent Hearing.
+There is no prohibition by Collection Division (Compliance) employees (such as in ACS or Field Collection) from enforcing collection of the underlying liability.
+Practically, however, the IRS will back off if Appeals has agreed to accept and review the case in an Equivalent Hearing.